Spinach Pesto Pasta

 Last week I wasn’t feeling the whole meal planning thing.
 I’m usually really good about planning out our dinners for each night of the week, but I needed a break.
-So I just added a few staple foods like chicken, tortillas and cheese to our grocery list and decided to figure the rest out later.
 Most weeks it works best for me and my family to have a menu plan, but it was refreshing to take a break for a week and it actually inspired some new recipes!

-I had to get creative with what we had in our refrigerator and pantry, and that’s how this Spinach Pesto Pasta with Fresh Green Beans and Chicken came about.
+I had to get creative with what we had in our refrigerator and pantry, and that’s how this Spinach Pesto Pasta with chicken came about.
 I had some spinach in the fridge that was on its last legs, plus green beans from our farm box the week before.
-A spinach and walnut pesto was the perfect way to use up the spinach, and it was delicious tossed together with rotini pasta, green beans, and grape tomatoes.
-I added some leftover chicken from the night before for protein, but this pasta could easily be enjoyed vegetarian as well.
+A spinach and walnut pesto was the perfect way to use up the spinach, and it was delicious tossed together with rotini pasta and vegetables and would make a great pesto pasta salad too.
+I added some leftover chicken from the night before for protein, but this pesto pasta recipes could easily be enjoyed vegetarian as well.

-I’m adding this Spinach Pesto Pasta with Fresh Green Beans and Chicken to my list of easy 30-minute meals, and I know I’ll be making it again soon!
+I’m adding this Spinach Pesto Pasta to my list of easy 30-minute meals, and I know I’ll be making it again soon!
 It’s delicious warm, at room temperature, or cold, making it the perfect dish to enjoy on a warm summer evening or as leftovers for lunch.

 - 1 clove garlic

-- ½ cup walnuts (toast them if you have time, I was in a hurry)
+- ½ cup walnuts (toast them if you have time)

 - ½ cup freshly grated Parmesan cheese